 A successful conviction requires the prosecution to prove each and every element of a crime beyond a reasonable doubt.
 This is often harder than it sounds as many statutes are very ambiguous.
 Smart attorneys know this, and will use that ambiguity to cast doubt.

 Knowing how courts have ruled in the past will play a part in your defense as well.
 Attorneys who practice criminal law have likely dealt with similar issues in the past and therefore know what to expect.
 If there are any questions, a lawyer will perform the required legal research so that everything is clear.
 For example, if you rob a liquor store, you’ll want an attorney representing you.

 The state has an obligation to let defendants know what evidence they have against them.
 If it exists, they are also mandated to turn over what is known as exculpatory evidence.
 Exculpatory evidence is any evidence that might be used to prove your innocence.
 If you are convicted, you might need a federal appeals lawyer – we can help with that too.

 While the goal is to make the prosecution prove your guilt, exculpatory evidence is nonetheless very important.
 The fact that exculpatory evidence exists is often grounds for having charges dropped or reduced.
 When presented to a jury, this evidence could greatly affect a verdict as well.

 Those who represent themselves often are unaware of the importance of exculpatory evidence.
 They might not know whether the state has this type of evidence or how to ask for it.
-Rest assured that a criminal lawyer knows how to request this evidence and will use it to your advantage whenever it is available.
+Rest assured that a criminal lawyer knows how to request this evidence and will use it to your best advantage whenever it is available.